accelazh/accelazh.github.io/_posts/2016-05-17-A-Summary-Of-Openstack-Austin-Summit.md

   * [Tacker](https://www.youtube.com/watch?v=BQ2ZJWk2VNY) for network service function chaining orchestration
   * [Fuxi](https://github.com/openstack/fuxi) as [mentioned](https://etherpad.openstack.org/p/newton-magnum-container-storage) in Magnum etherpads with Kuryr to enable data volumes
   * [Watcher](https://wiki.openstack.org/wiki/Watcher) provides continous resource optimization (energy-aware optimization, conslidation, rebalancing, etc) in close loop including monitoring and action/advise.
+  * [Higgins/Zun](https://wiki.openstack.org/wiki/Higgins) aims to enable Openstack as one platform for provisioning and managing VMs, baremetals, and containers as compute resources.
+Compared to Magnum, who enables containers by a second framework such as Kubernetes/Mesos/Swarm on top of Openstack, Higgins try to make containers Openstack-native.
+The developers come from original Nova-docker and Magnum.
+It being renamed to [Zun](https://wiki.openstack.org/wiki/Zun).

 Interesting new storage vendors: Scality (S3 compatible, unified solution for Openstack (EMC solutions are however more usecase specific as I see), dynamic loadbalancing & no consistent hashing & never balance data); Veritas (DAS hyper-converged native solution for Openstack (Ceph is not designed for this), built into hypersior).